cybd/ansible-learn/README.md

 `$ sudo pip install ansible`

+Install Python PassLib library to use password hash:

+`$ sudo pip install passlib`

-If you have different OS, please look http://docs.ansible.com/ansible/intro_installation.html
+If you have different OS, please look at http://docs.ansible.com/ansible/intro_installation.html

 ## Pitfalls

 To get rid of **AttributeError: 'EntryPoint' object has no attribute 'resolve'** use:

-`pip install cryptography==1.2.1`
+`$ pip install cryptography==1.2.1`